Koko Pimentel: 2013 election

+2019 election

+Pimentel resigned from his position as Senate President on May 21, 2018, to focus on his reelection bid in the 2019 election and was succeeded by Majority Leader Tito Sotto.
+Lawyers Ferdinand Topacio and Glenn Chong separately filed two petitions against Pimentel's senatorial bid for serving more than two consecutive terms.
+COMELEC dismissed the petitions in February 2019 as Pimentel did not fully serve his first term as senator.
+Pimentel, president of PDP–Laban, was elected as senator and ranked tenth with 14,668,665 votes.

+Senate of the Philippines (2011–2025)

+After being proclaimed as a winning candidate in the 2007 Senate race, Pimentel took his oath of office on August 12, 2011, before his supporters in Mati, Davao Oriental, where he received a high number of votes.

 Senate President (2016–2018)

 On July 25, 2016, the opening day of the 17th Congress of the Philippines, Pimentel was elected as Senate President with 20 out of 23 senators voting in his favor.
-He, along with his father Aquilino Pimentel Jr., is the only father-and-son tandem being elected as Senate President in Philippine history; the elder Pimentel served as Senate President from 2000 to 2001.
+He, along with his father Nene Pimentel, is the only father-and-son tandem being elected as Senate President in Philippine history; the elder Pimentel served as Senate President from 2000 to 2001.